Australia's Wade tests positive for Covid-19

 Friday's match is crucial in Group 1 with both England and Australia having already lost one of their two games so far.

-Another defeat for either side would mean they were all-but eliminated.
+Another defeat for either side would mean they were all but eliminated.